What Influences House Prices?

 Many factors will influence house prices and often property owners will find some are largely outside their control.
 Market trends can change overnight so you should never depend on your property increasing in value just because house prices have increased in the past.
 Read the small print and be aware that the value of your investment can go down as well as up.

-You can spend a fortune on upgrading a house but if it just happens to be on the wrong side of town you may be in for a shock.
-This is why it is always prudent to do thorough research into any area you wish to buy property in.
+You can spend a fortune on upgrading a house but if it just happens to be on the wrong side of town, you may be in for a shock.
+This is why it is always prudent to do thorough research into a particular area where you wish to buy property.
 What are the schools like?
 Are there good transport links and is there a reasonable selection of established businesses in the area to support a workforce?
 If a nearby factory closes, this alone could cause house prices in the area to drop significantly if the neighbourhood becomes an unemployment black spot.

 A property 'hotspot' is defined as somewhere which fulfils the needs of all types of buyers and which offers a wide range of properties for all incomes and age groups.
 The demand for homes in such areas will increase and when demand outstrips supply house prices will inevitably rise.
 The quality housing stock in any given area will always be snapped up first so if you wish to sell you must keep your home well-maintained and in good decorative order.
 This way you can command the best possible price in spite of any influencing factors outside your control.